Women in Finland: Women's suffrage

+As of 2024, women's representation in Parliament stands at 47%.

 Women's rights

-Finland became one of the first countries to grant women the right to vote, and still today they are among the top countries for women equality.
-Finland was voted second in the Global Gender Gap Index in women's rights.
+Finland became one of the first countries to grant women the right to vote, and still today it is among the top countries for women equality.
+In 2022, it ranked second in the world in the Global Gender Gap Report.
+In 2024, it ranked eighth in the EU Gender Equality Index.

 Finland made marital rape illegal in 1994.
 In 2003 the government of Finland proposed addressing issues with gender inequality.
 They planned to promote gender equality over the entire public administration, reform the Act on Equality (tasa-arvolaki) that the men and women in Finland share, promote equal pay for work of equal value, increase the number of women in political and economic roles, assessing gender equality from the male point of view, prevent domestic violence and intimate partner violence, protect victims of trafficking and the possibility of criminalizing buying sex.
 This act is called the Government Action Plan for Gender Equality (hallituksen tasa-arvo-ohjelma) and it included more than 100 issues that needed discussion.